 We’ve gathered a list of our absolute favorite recipes that showcase this dynamic duo.
 Some are our own creations, designed to highlight the unique character of Mary Dowling whiskeys, while others are modern classics from talented mixologists who also love to experiment.
 Whether you’re looking for a cozy fireside drink or a zesty cocktail with a kick, you’ll find a new favorite here.
 Grab your shaker, and let’s get started.

-Mary Dowling Whiskey Co.
-Signature Cocktails
+Try Our Signature Mary Dowling Cocktails

 At Mary Dowling, we believe in pushing boundaries, just like our namesake.
 That spirit of innovation is at the heart of our signature cocktails.
 We’ve developed these recipes to show just how versatile a great bourbon can be, especially when paired with an equally expressive spirit like tequila.
 Each drink is crafted to balance strength and subtlety, creating a memorable experience that honors both traditions while creating something entirely new.
 These are the cocktails we’re mixing for our own friends and family.